Professor Myra Hunter

 - Don’t necessarily expect the worst!
 Many social media and other sights present menopause as a terrible time… but in fact women’s experience varies a lot.

 - Look for balanced information from reliable sources and find out what you can do if you do have troublesome symptoms and remember that there are effective treatments available.

-- Midlife can bring many challenges so pause to consider what you are dealing with and how you might reduce stress and ongoing problems if you can before reaching the menopause.
+- Mid-life can bring many challenges, so pause to consider what you are dealing with and how you might reduce stress and ongoing problems if you can before reaching the menopause.

 - Mann E, Smith MJ, Hellier J, Hamed H, Grunfeld B, Hunter MS. Efficacy of a cognitive behavioural intervention to treat menopausal symptoms following breast cancer treatment (MENOS 1): a randomised controlled trial.
 Lancet Oncology 2012;13(3):309–318.

-- Ayers B, Smith M, Hellier J, Mann E and Hunter MS. Effectiveness of group and self-help cognitive behaviour therapy to reduce problematic menopausal hot flushes and night sweats (MENOS 2): a randomized controlled trial.
+- Ayers B, Smith M, Hellier J, Mann E and Hunter MS. Effectiveness of group and self-help cognitive behaviour therapy to reduce problematic menopausal hot flashes and night sweats (MENOS 2): a randomized controlled trial.
 Menopause: Journal of the North American Menopause Society 2012;19,7:749-759.

 - Stefanopoulou E and Hunter MS. (2013) Telephone-guided Self Help Cognitive behaviour therapy for menopausal symptoms.
 Maturitas 2014, 77 (1) 73-77.

 - Griffiths A, Hunter MS. Psychosocial factors and menopause: The impact of menopause on personal and working life.
 In Davies SC, Annual Report of the Chief Medical Officer 2014, The Health of 51%.
 London: Department of Health 2015.